dontcry2013/blog/source/_posts/linux-io.md

 There is a stdin, stdout, and a stderr associated with each command. **`ls 2>&1`** means temporarily connecting the stderr of the ls command to the same "resource" as the shell's stdout.

+By convention, a command reads its input from fd 0 (stdin), prints normal output to fd 1 (stdout), and error ouput to fd 2 (stderr).
+If one of those three fd's is not open, you may encounter problems.

 # Redirection

 Multiple output streams may be redirected to one file.